 The first step in our approach is to capture service behavior as process models.
 Why process models?
-To understand this choice, we need to understand more precisely the causes of imperfect precision.
+To understand this choice, we need to understand more precisely the causes of imperfect precision (i.e. of false positives).
 One cause is that a component of the service model is taken to have an unintended role.
-For example, a keyword-based query to find mortgage services that deal with "payment defaults" (a kind of exception) would also match descriptions like "the payment defaults to \$100/month" (an attribute value).
+For example, a keywordbased query to find mortgage services that deal with "payment defaults" (a kind of exception) would also match descriptions like "the payment defaults to \$100/month" (an attribute value).
 The other cause for false positives occurs when a service model is taken to include an unintended relationship between components.
 For example, we may be looking for a mortgage service where insurance is provided for payment defaults, but a keyword search would not distinguish this from a service that provides insurance for the home itself.
-The trick to increasing retrieval precision, therefore, comes down to ensuring that important roles and relationships are made explicit in both the query and the service model, so unintended meanings (and therefore false positives) can be avoided.
-Process modeling languages are well suited for this as they have been designed to capture the essence of different behaviors in a compact intuitive way, and have become ubiquitous for a very wide range of uses.
+The trick to increasing retrieval precision, therefore, comes down to ensuring that the roles and relationships that are meaningful to the user are made explicit in both the query and the service model, so unintended meanings (and therefore false positives) can be avoided.
+We believe that processmodeling languages are well suited for this.
+Process modeling languages have been designed to capture the essence of different behaviors in a compact intuitive way, and have become ubiquitous for a very wide range of uses.